 The field practicum is designed to give students the fullest possible understanding of the agency experience and the opportunity to apply the general knowledge of theories and principles presented in the classroom and dealing with problems in the field.
 The field experience allows students to try on and develop the role of professional social worker.
-In order accomplish these goals, the number of required sequence field practicum hours established will be 225 hours for both 4900 and 4910.

-Students are not required to be in the field practicum during breaks or identified vacation or holidays, but they may request to put in hours during those days or weeks to meet the requisite hours for each semester.
+In order accomplish these goals, the number of required sequence field practicum hours established during the foundation year will be 225 hours each semester, which is the equivalent of approximately 16 hours per week.
+During the concentration year, students will again be in the practicum 225 hours each semester, which will again average approximately 16 hours per week.
+Students are not required to be in the field practicum during breaks or identified vacation or holidays, but they may put in hours during those days or weeks in order to meet the requisite 225 hours for each semester.

-Exceptions to practicum scheduling and hour requirements can be made only with the written permission by the Director of Field Education in consultation with the field instructor at the agency.
+Exceptions to practicum scheduling and hour requirements can be made only with the written permission by the Field Education Director in consultation with the field instructor at the agency.